Report Domestic Abuse

 Research shows that 1 in 4 women and 1 in 6 men will experience Domestic Abuse at some point in their life.
 Domestic Abuse is much more widespread than many people realise and anyone from any background can suffer.
 Sometimes it is a one-off incident of violence or abuse, but more often it is a pattern of persistent abusive behaviour.

 Three Rivers District Council has a Domestic Abuse Caseworker (DAC) who works with medium to low risk victims of domestic abuse.
 This service provides free support without judgement and can help people explore their options and take actions at a pace that is right for them.
 Residents of Three Rivers can self refer in to this service.

 You can self refer to a DAC online at: Domestic Abuse or contact them on 01923 727141.

-Three Rivers also has an Independent Domestic Violence Advisor (IDVA) who supports high risk victims of Domestic Abuse within the Three Rivers District.
-The IDVA works with clients who are referred from other services or self referred to support them with safety, security, housing, civil remedies and criminal law.
+Three Rivers also has an Independent Domestic Violence Advisor (IDVA) who supports high risk victims of Domestic Abuse living within the Three Rivers District.
+The IDVA works with clients who are referred from other services or self referred to support them with personal safety, security, housing, civil remedies and criminal law.
 This service is independent and therefore the Police do not have to be involved.
 The service is free, confidential and non judgmental.

 You may also find some useful information and contact numbers listed below.